Gcina Zondi - Chief Executive

 Imogen’s professional career spans a number of industries including mining, financial services, manufacturing, information technology and telecommunications.
 She spent the early years of her career with Anglo American and Infogold as an Information systems Analyst.
 Her previous executive positions include Chief Executive Officer of the 18th World Petroleum Congress and managing director of Lucent Technologies South Africa.
 She also held senior management positions at Nedcor group and Andersen Consulting (Accenture).
 In the non-profit sector, she led the Association for the Advancement of Black Accountants as Executive Director in the early 90s.

 Imogen graduated in Information Systems from Rhodes University in 1984, obtained an MBA from Harvard Business School in 1995.
 She completed a Diploma in Company Direction with the Institute of Directors/GIMT in 2000.
-In January 2015, she completed a Foresight Certificate Program with the College of Technology – University of Houston and also completed the INSEAD program: Strategy in Age of Digital Disruption in April 2018.
+In January 2015, she completed a Foresight Certificate Program with the College of Technology – University of Houston and completed the INSEAD program: Strategy in Age of Digital Disruption in April 2018.
 Immersed in The Reflective Leader (TRL) program designed for senior alumni at the Harvard Business School in June 2019.

 Imogen was awarded Charted Director (SA) status by the Institute of Directors of Southern Africa in 2013.
 In August 2014, she received the Distinguished Old Rhodian award from Rhodes University.
 The World Economic Forum recognized her as a Global Leader of Tomorrow in 2001.